paulsboutique3d/paulsboutique3d-kb/m41a/V3-Shrouds.md

 The rear clip is now one piece.
 The mag-well tabs are removable and secured with two M3×4 mm bolts.

+The Additional BOM for screws is 4 x M3x 4mm button head hex and 2 x m3 x 5mm countersunk hex.

 ![V3 shroud left inner](images/v3-shroud-left-inner.png)
 ![V3 shroud outer](images/v3-shroud-outer-1.png)